ilarioazzollini/ilarioazzollini.github.io/scientific-cv.md

 Implementation and Testing using ROS"_, November 2019 – October 2020, main supervisor: Prof. Lorenzo Marconi, other co-supervisors: Mr. Roberto Tazzari and Mr. Lorenzo Gentilini.
 - [5] Co-supervisor for the BSc thesis _"Modeling and Linearization-Based Optimal Control Design for UAVs"_, October 2019 – October 2020, main supervisor: Prof. Lorenzo Marconi, other co-supervisor: Mr. Lorenzo Gentilini.
 - [4] Co-supervisor for the BSc thesis _"ROS-based Real-Time Mapping using OctoMap: Implementation and Testing on an Agricultural UGV"_, October 2019 – March 2020, main supervisor: Prof. Lorenzo Marconi, other co-supervisors: Mr. Lorenzo Gentilini and Mr. Dario Mengoli.
-- [3] Co-supervisor for the BSc thesis _"An Extremum Seeking Approach to S&R Operations in Avalanches"_, April 2019 – October 2019, main supervisor: Prof. Lorenzo Marconi.
+- [3] Co-supervisor for the BSc thesis _"An Extremum Seeking Approach to S&R Operations in Avalanches"_, April 2019 – October 2019, main supervisor: Prof. Lorenzo Marconi, other co-supervisors: Dr. Nicola Mimmo.
 - [2] Co-supervisor for the BSc thesis _"Consensus Control for Vehicular Platooning"_, April 2019 – October 2019, main supervisor: Prof. Lorenzo Marconi.
 - [1] Co-supervisor for the BSc thesis _"Synchronization over Homogeneous Multi-Agent Systems"_, January 2019 – March 2019, main supervisor: Prof. Lorenzo Marconi.

 # 4 - External Invited Activities

-### Activity as a Reviewer
+- Activity as a __Reviewer__:
     - __Journals__: Elsevier Automatica; IEEE Transactions on Automatic Control (TAC); IEEE Transactions on Control Systems Technology (CST); IEEE Transactions on Control of Network Systems (TCNS); IEEE Control Systems Letters (L-CSS); International Journal of Adaptive Control and Signal Processing; IET Control Theory & Applications; Journal of Guidance, Control, and Dynamics; Optimal Control, Applications and Methods.
     - __Conferences__: Conference on Decision and Control (CDC); International Conference on Intelligent Robots and Systems (IROS); IFAC Symposium on Nonlinear Control Systems (NOLCOS); IFAC Symposium on Mechatronic Systems; American Control Conference (ACC); IFAC World Congress.

-### Activity as an Examiner

-#### Expert Member in Automation and Control Engineering

-I served as commission member for the Italian "state examination for the license to practice engineering", at University of Bologna, between June 2019 and and January 2020.
+- __Expert Member in Automation and Control Engineering__: I served as commission member for the Italian "state examination for the license to practice engineering", at University of Bologna, between June 2019 and and January 2020.

-### Organization of (or Support for) Scientific Meetings

-#### Co-Chair of the Adaptive Control Session @ ECC18

-Invited by the Program Chair, Prof. Thomas Parisini, at the _2018 European Control Conference (ECC)_, Limassol, Cyprus, June 12-15, 2018.
+- __Co-Chair of the Adaptive Control Session @ ECC18__: Invited by the Program Chair, Prof. Thomas Parisini, at the _2018 European Control Conference (ECC)_, Limassol, Cyprus, June 12-15, 2018.

-### Invited Talks

-#### Workshop on Robust Control for Linear and Nonlinear Systems
+- __Invited speaker @ the Workshop on Robust Control for Linear and Nonlinear Systems__.
 Talk Title: "Extremum Seeking: An Output Regulation Perspective", University of Bologna, September 10, 2019, Organizer: Prof. Lorenzo Marconi.

 # 5 - PhD Courses